 Laboratory Response Network (LRN) Partners and Other Related Sites

-The FDA is responsible for protecting the public health by assuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, our nation's food supply, and cosmetics.
+The FDA is responsible for protecting the public health by assuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, our nation’s food supply, and cosmetics.
 Food safety and security are key components of the Public Health Security and Bioterrorism Preparedness and Response Act of 2002.
-FDA's Center for Food Safety and Applied Nutrition and its Office of Regulatory Affairs are working with the LRN on developing standardized food sample testing methods for use among LRN-member laboratories.
-The LRN is also working with the joint USDA-FDA administered laboratory network for food security, the Food Emergency Response Network (FERN).
+The LRN works with the joint USDA-FDA administered laboratory network for food security, the Food Emergency Response Network (FERN).

 The USDA’s Animal and Plant Health Inspection Service (APHIS) laboratory in Ames, Iowa, in collaboration with the veterinary diagnostic laboratory community, act as a reference and sentinel laboratories for the detection of zoonotic agents, organisms that can cause diseases affecting both animals and humans.
 The USDA’s Food Safety and Inspection Services laboratories also act as reference and sentinel laboratories for agents that may be found in meat, poultry and egg products.

 The DoD contributes scientific expertise at the LRN’s national laboratory level through the U.S. Army Medical Research Institute for Infectious Diseases (USAMRIID) in Fort Detrick, Maryland, and the Naval Medical Research Center (NMRC) in Bethesda, Maryland.
 Other military laboratories also serve as LRN reference laboratories.

 Department of Energy (DOE)